The USA’s Asia Policy is Shifting

 Under such circumstances, the true agenda of US vice-president Biden and US Deputy Secretary of State William Burns’ visits to the region becomes increasingly clear, as well as that of the upcoming visits of Secretary of State John Kerry, Secretary of Defense Chuck Hagel and a number of other high-level US officials.
 The US’s political balancing act in the Pacific Rim region is truly shifting.

 Editing: Erica Wissinger

 Latest posts by Jim W. Dean, Managing Editor (see all)

-Posted by Jim W. Dean on 10:21 am, With 0 Reads, Filed under Asia, China, World.
+Posted by Jim W. Dean, Managing Editor on February 14, 2014, With 0 Reads, Filed under Asia, China, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.